-Such benefits are of serious interest to any wide-awake sales manager.
-The implementation of sales territory mapping is the opportunity to transform a spreadsheet-driven organization into a forward-thinking collaborative and location aware sales team.
+The implementation of sales territory mapping is the opportunity to transform a spreadsheet-driven organization into a forward-thinking, collaborative, and location-aware sales team.
+Such benefits are of profound interest to any wide-awake sales manager.
 But how does one prepare to implement a new sales territory project?

 Fortunately, for most businesses, the critical elements are already in place.
 All companies have customer lists, established account responsibilities, and a general idea of where their territories are located.
 What’s needed is some light data preparation and some business map work to create shared sales visualizations that inform the entire sales organization.

 Choose Your Territory’s Base Geography

-Standard business mapping tools that offer territory map solutions include a variety of map layers that will include your territory’s optimum base geography units.
+Standard business mapping tools that offer territory map solutions include a variety of map layers that will comprise your territory’s optimum base geography units.
+Your base geography should reflect your customer density.
 Will it be ZIP code, county, state, 3-digit ZIPs, or some other administrative district?
-Your base geography should reflect your customer density.

-Are your customers located nationwide with very few customers located in dense clusters?
+Are your customers located nationwide, with very few customers located in dense clusters?
 Then your territories should probably be based on states.
+A national conglomerate with large manufacturing customers will probably base its territory scheme on states.
 Using counties or ZIP codes for a relatively sparse customer density is overkill.
-A national conglomerate with large manufacturing customers will probably base their territory scheme on states.

 Is your customer base wide and deep, with many clusters of customer locations in densely populated metropolitan areas?
-You may have many salespeople crisscrossing counties multiple times a week to call on accounts.
+You may have many salespeople crisscrossing counties weekly to call on accounts.
 Chances are that ZIP codes are the best geography base for your territories.
-ZIP codes also happen to be the most popular base geography for sales territory alignment.
+ZIP codes are the most popular base geography for sales territory alignment.

 Perhaps your business caters to government offices around the nation?
-In this case counties or even city geographies may be the best geographic units to support your sales territories.
+In this case, counties or city geographies may be the best geographic units to support your sales territories.